-In a nutshell, the proposed ERC-223 notifies users who send tokens to a smart contract address by mistake and cancels the transaction.
+In a nutshell, the proposed ERC-223 notifies users to send tokens to a smart contract address by mistake and cancel the transaction.
 Users have to pay for gas but save their ETH.
 Amigocoin is one of the few projects that use the ERC-223 protocol right now.
 It proposes user-friendly UX features that protect users from fund failure, is backward compatible with the ERC-20 token standard, and costs half as much to run as Ethereum.

 More than any other, this ERC token form has the potential to make token transfers much easier.

 Developers create the ERC-1400 specification explicitly for Security Tokens, which are actual securities representing any real-world asset on the blockchain.